t-kikuc/note/devto/ecs-service-mesh-compare/index.md

 ※ ECS [deployment types](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DeploymentController.html) are `ECS`(rolling update), `CODE_DEPLOY`(Blue/Green), and `EXTERNAL`([external deployment](https://dev.to/t-kikuc/ecs-external-deployment-taskset-complete-guide-21dl)).

-* ALB is the easiest to handle.
-It's well integrated with ECS and has few constraints
+* ALB is the most straightforward to handle.
+It's well integrated with ECS and has minimal constraints
-* VPC Lattice can do Canary like ALB by manipulating ListenerRules
+* VPC Lattice can perform Canary deployments similar to ALB by manipulating ListenerRules
-  * When placing Internal-ALB, it's still ALB, so it supports all deployment types and enables flexible deployment
+  * When using Internal-ALB, it's still ALB, so it supports all deployment types and enables flexible deployment
-  * However, with native ECS integration, only `ECS` deployment type can be selected
+  * However, with native ECS integration, only the `ECS` deployment type can be selected
-* Service Discovery supports all deployment types but lacks flexible routing control, making Canary difficult
+* Service Discovery supports all deployment types but lacks flexible routing control, making Canary deployments challenging
-* Service Connect can only use `ECS` deployment type, limiting deployment flexibility
+* Service Connect can only use the `ECS` deployment type, limiting deployment flexibility

 ## Connection Breadth🐙